-I thought for this blog post, I would compare the 2 sports looking at the pros and cons of each, as well as some similarities and differences between them.
+In this blog post, let’s look at whether tennis or badminton is harder to play, the pros and cons of each sport, as well as some similarities and differences between them.

-Tennis is a competitive game during which opposing players or pairs of players compete with rackets to hit a ball over a net.
+Tennis is a competitive game where opposing players or pairs of players compete with rackets to hit a ball over a net.

 Badminton was believed to have started in India in the mid-1800s.
 British soldiers played a game using rackets and tried to keep an object, or a shuttlecock, off of the ground.
 When badminton reached England in 1877, players used the rules established in India.
 While these rules have changed and undergone some revisions, they were the framework for the rules used today.

 Tennis and badminton are both physically demanding.
 A tennis court is bigger, but there is more of a break between games and points.
 Badminton flows a lot more.

 However, tennis matches are usually longer, especially in a best of 5 set format at the Grandslam events.